fadarboye/Fadarboye/README.md

 - 💜 I’m looking to collaborate on ...
 Kubernetes | Github
 - 😀 Fun fact: ...
 Working on my README
 - 🏬 Working at ... @Microsoft

+ As an Azure Engineer at Microsoft, I have experience in designing, deploying, and managing Azure Kubernetes Service (AKS), a fully managed container orchestration system that automates software deployment, scaling, and management.
+I have also obtained multiple certifications in Azure Containers and Accessibility in Action from Microsoft, demonstrating my proficiency and commitment to delivering high-quality and accessible cloud solutions.

 <a href="https://www.linkedin.com/in/adeboye-famurewa-700b9426/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"></a>